mgeraci/portfolio/README.md

 ## Static files

 CSS is written using SASS, JS is in es6 and a smattering of React, and both are managed with webpack.
-Assuming you already have node and npm installed, to install all of the packages required to compile these files, run:
+Assuming you already have node and yarn installed, to install all of the packages required to compile these files, run:

-	npm install
+	yarn install

 Then to start webpack watching and compiling the files, run:

-	npm run watch
+	yarn watch

 To compile the minified files for use in production, run:

-	npm run build
+	yarn build

 To deploy updated css or js:
-* make your changes, run `npm run build`, commit, and push
+* make your changes, run `yarn build`, commit, and push
 * ssh to the server and cd to the root of the project
 * get into your python environment with `workon michael_portfolio`
 * update the appropriate version number in `portfolio/michael_dot_com/localsettings.py`